 Victorian Queen Anne Style is a great example of a traditional design sensibility.
-“More is more,” guides this architectural style which features decorative, over the top structural elements providing a chalet feel.
+“More is more,” guides this architectural style which features decorative elements inside and out as well as over-the-top structural elements, reminiscent of European architecture.
 Details include scalloped shingles, decorative trusses within gables and scroll sawn gingerbreads.
 With an emphasis on fancy, these homes feature detailed and sometimes carved millwork selections with large crowns, door and window toppers, elaborate stairway systems and elegant wood species like mahogany, cherry and walnut.

 - Structure: Decorative, complex silhouettes; Many roof slopes and round turrets with second story porches